MujyKun/WeverseBot/README.md

 **The Bot Prefix is set to `^` by default.
 There is currently no way to change it.**
 **Anything in brackets [] is optional.**
 **Anything in <> is required.**
-**In order to disable/enable features, retyping the same exact command will toggle it.
+**In order to disable/enable features, retyping the same exact command will toggle it.**

 ^weverse [Community Name] -> Follow a weverse community.
 Use without the community name to get a list of communities.
 ^media <Community Name> -> Will enable/disable the media from that community.
-^comments <Community Name> Will enable/disable the comments from that community.
+^comments <Community Name> -> Will enable/disable the comments from that community.
-^role <Role> <Community Name> Will add or update a role to mention for a community.
+^role <Role> <Community Name> -> Will add or update a role to mention for a community.

 ^patreon -> Link to patreon.
 ^invite -> Link to invite bot.